 This offers the chance to continue your professional, clinical and business development in a supportive community with numerous benefits included to help with this.

 Currently we have trained people from a number of professional backgrounds, including Physiotherapists, Psychotherapists, Doctors, Hypnotherapists and Coaches who attended the physical courses from places as far afield as Europe, Tasmania and Los Angeles!

 Testimonial:- “Thank you for your years of hard work in this area.
 I'm so glad I came across SIRPA at this stage of my career.
 It's amazing to have clear, scientifically proven answers to my questions about unusual pain behaviour and emotional links."
 Course Attendee

 Are you ready to join us?

-If you are a health professional or coach who wants to improve client outcomes for Chronic Pain conditions and begin your journey into a pain recovery approach - this course is for you!
+If you are a health professional or coach who wants to improve client outcomes for Chronic Pain conditions and begin your journey into this chronic pain approach - this course is for you!
 By signing up you will also receive regular newsletter updates to support your journey.